 I believe it is a mistake to assume that only humans are able to appreciate the beauty and wonder of Nature.
 What does a deer, monkey, whale, horse, or bird think about when it is not preoccupied with finding food, being alert for possible predators, finding a mate, or caring for its young?
 The honest answer is that we really have no idea.
 Of course, I am not saying that these other animals do experience wonder at Nature’s marvels, only that they may experience it.

 Even evolutionary biologists, who should know better, sometimes make the mistake of confounding natural selection and the generator of the things that natural selection selects.
-This is manifested whenever they say things like “as a result of natural selection, the species acquired the ability to…” or “due to the pressures of natural selection, the species developed the ability to…” or “through time, natural selection has produced an astonishing variety of different species.”
+This is manifested whenever they say things like “as a result of natural selection, the species acquired the ability to …” or “due to the pressures of natural selection, the species developed the ability to …” or “through time, natural selection has produced an astonishing variety of different species.”
 However, it is important to understand that natural selection does not produce the abilities or physical features of an organism which it selects and preserves.
-Similarly, in the human realm, such as in artistic or sporting competitions, judges do not produce the things which they judge.
-If one abandons God as a possible cause for these abilities and features, then one is left with mutation and the variations that are due to sexual reproduction as the primary generators of these abilities.
+Similarly, in the human realm, such as in artistic or sporting competitions, judges do not produce the things that they judge.
+If one rejects God as the cause of these abilities and features, then one is left with mutation and the variations that are due to sexual reproduction as the primary generators of these abilities.
 In other words, that these biological characteristics and abilities arose purely by chance.
-But as I have argued in “The Many Things that Chance Cannot Beget,” there are a great many features of the world and Universe that cannot have arisen by chance.
+But as I have argued in “The Many Things that Chance Cannot Beget,” there are many features of the world and Universe that cannot have arisen by chance.

-This is what happened during the period in European history known, somewhat misleadingly, as the Dark Ages, when various barbaric, meaning non-cultured, tribes overran the civilized centres of Europe.
+This is what happened during the period in European history known, somewhat misleadingly, as the Dark Ages, when various barbaric, meaning non-cultured according to our modern standards, tribes overran the civilized centres of Europe.
 Because they scorned their conquered adversaries, they consequently rejected, abandoned, or destroyed their cultural achievements, so that little or no progress, whether scientific, technological, artistic, or cultural, was made for many centuries.

 In my opinion, whales are a massive living contradiction.
 Those of our ancestors who lived in coastal areas or ventured on the oceans thought they were sea monsters.
 At the time, people did not understand that these sea creatures are in fact mammals and not fish.
 Because they are mammals, they have lungs instead of gills, as all fish do.
 Hence, these creatures should be constantly at risk of drowning, as most non-marine mammals are; and yet, this fate seems to be a very rare occurrence among whales and other marine mammals like dolphins and porpoises that also have the shapes of fish and spend their whole lives in the water.
 The greater buoyancy of water in comparison to air means that an animal can reach a greater size living in the water than it can living on land.
 The blue whale, which is believed to be the largest animal ever to exist on the Earth, is significantly larger than even the largest dinosaur, which is the largest terrestrial animal to inhabit the Earth.
 Hence, whales may have been the result of God’s efforts to create the largest and heaviest creature possible, given all the many natural and physical constraints that exist on the Earth.

-There is probably a limit to the size that a fishlike creature, which breathes with gills instead of lungs, can attain, since the concentration of oxygen contained in water is not high enough to supply the oxygen it requires to survive.
+There is probably a limit to the size that a fishlike creature, which breathes with gills instead of lungs, can attain, since the concentration of oxygen contained in water is not high enough to supply the oxygen that a large whale requires to survive.
 This explains why larger fish such as sharks and tuna swim constantly, in order to maintain a steady flow of oxygen-rich water through their gills.